Modeling

 - Packages

-- {gstat} - Has various interpolation methods.
+- {gstat} - OG; Has various interpolation methods.

 - {intamap} (Paper) - Procedures for Automated Interpolation (Edzer Pebesma et al)